elylucas/ng-nest-realtime-apps/docs/lab2/getting_started.md

 :::

 The starting branch contains the skeleton of the app we will use.
-On the client side, we are only going to use the home page powered by the app component.
-Most of the HTML and all of the CSS are already in place in the app component's style and template files.
-We'll be modifying the TypeScript file and updating the template a bit as we build the app out.
+On the client side, we will only use the home page powered by the app component.
+Most of the HTML and all of the CSS are already in the app component's style and template files.
+We'll modify the TypeScript file and update the template a bit as we build the app.

 ## Scaffolding

 ### Scaffold Nest Parts

 We will create two new Nest pieces, a `ChatGateway` and a `ChatService`.
-The gateway will be responsible for communicating with client apps via socket.io, and the service will be a data persistance and logic layer.
-To keep things simple, everything in this app will be stored in memory, so each time the server reboots all data will be lost.
+The gateway will be responsible for communicating with client apps via Socket.IO, and the service will be a data persistence and logic layer.
+The app will store everything in memory to keep things simple.
+So each time the server reboots, all data will be lost.
 However, you could expand the service layer to persist the chat room information into something like a database.

-Go into the **server** folder and run the following commands to generate the files:
+Go into the **server** folder and run the following commands to generate the
+files:

 ```bash title=./server
 nest g service chat